 The Seventh Schedule contains three lists that provide for the fields of legislation:

-1. Union List: Union List enumerates the items/subjects with respect to which the Parliament has the exclusive power to legislate.
-For example, defence of India, naval, military, and air forces; atomic energy, foreign affairs, war and peace, citizenship, extradition, etc.
+1. Union List: The Union List enumerates the items/entries with respect to which the Parliament has the exclusive power to legislate.
+The Union List in the First List comprises 97 items in the list.
+A few of them are the defence of India, naval, military, and air forces; atomic energy, foreign affairs, war and peace, citizenship, extradition, currency, railways, post and telegraph, banking, insurance, Reserve Bank of India, census, etc.

-2. State List: State list enumerates the subjects with respect to which the state legislature has the exclusive power to legislate.
-For example, police, local government, public health and sanitation, intoxicating liquors, agriculture, water, land, fisheries, gas and gas works, markets and fairs, etc.
+2. State List: The State List in the Second List enumerates the entries with respect to which the state legislature has the exclusive power to legislate.
+The State List comprises 66 items in the list.
+A few of them are police, local government, public health and sanitation, intoxicating liquors, taxes on agricultural income, water, land, fisheries, gas and gas works, markets and fairs, pilgrimages, animal husbandry, relief for the disabled and unemployable, betting and gambling, treasure trove, prison reforms, etc.

-3. Concurrent List: Concurrent List is the third list and it enumerates the subjects with respect to which both parliament and the state legislature have the power to make laws.
+3. Concurrent List: Concurrent List is the Third List and it enumerates the entries with respect to which both parliament and the state legislature have the power to make laws.
 For example, criminal law and procedure, transfer of property other than agricultural land, contracts, trusts, actionable wrongs, civil procedure, evidence and oaths, forests, etc. As the name suggests, both the Union Parliament and the state legislatures are vested with concurrent powers of legislation with regard to matters contained in the Concurrent List.

 Eighth Schedule